Cuomo calls machete attack during Hanukkah celebration an 'act of terrorism' as other politicians react

 CLICK HERE TO GET THE FOX NEWS APP

-Democratic presidential candidates Andrew Yang and Julian Castro expressed their support for the Jewish community.
+Democratic presidential candidates also expressed their support for the Jewish community.

+"The horrifying rise of antisemitism is tearing apart the fabric of our communities and the soul of this nation," former vice president Joe Biden said in a Sunday morning tweet.
+"We've got to stand together as a country and fight these flames of hatred.
+My deepest sympathies are with the victims, their families, and the Jewish community."

+"We must confront this surge of anti-Semitic violence, prioritize the fight against bigotry, and bring people together – instead of dividing people up," he tweeted.

+South Bend, Ind.
+Mayor Pete Buttigieg said, "This cannot be tolerated," and noted the timing of the attack, saying, "On the morning of the last night of Hanukkah, let us all rededicate ourselves to ensuring that light beats back darkness.
+Never again."

-“Anti-Semitism is a horrifying scourge that has no place in America,” Yang tweeted.
-“We must do all we can to prevent, punish and investigate these crimes and protect all who gather and worship in peace.”
+Andrew Yang called anti-Semitism "a horrifying scourge that has no place in America,” adding, "We must do all we can to prevent, punish and investigate these crimes and protect all who gather and worship in peace.”

-“My thoughts are with the Jewish community as they cope with what appears to be another hateful attack on their humanity during Hanukkah,” Castro said.
+“My thoughts are with the Jewish community as they cope with what appears to be another hateful attack on their humanity during Hanukkah,” Julián Castro said.
 “We must combat the rise of anti-Semitism and hate.”

 Fox News’ Dom Calicchio and The Associated Press contributed to this report.